Skip to content

 Time that vanished: 0:00

-In this typical match, ~34 minutes of dead time occurred.
-The referee added back 8 minutes.
-That means ~26 minutes of football just vanished — nearly a third of the match.
-With a stopped clock, every one of those 26 minutes would be played.
+In a typical 90-minute match, 30–35 minutes of dead time occurs.
+The referee adds back roughly half of what was lost (per FiveThirtyEight).
+That means 15–20 minutes of football simply vanish every match.
+With a stopped clock, every one of those minutes would be played.
 That's not a rule change.
 That's giving fans what they already paid for.

 Next: Time-Wasting →